tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ```

-The value t in the first for-loop can be varied in order to form either products of two, or three, or four, and so on.
+The value t in the first for-loop can be varied in order to form either products of two or three or four, and so on.
 The optimization of these algorithms depends on whether they only form "doubles" or "triples" or "quadruples", and how
 they form them.
-Unlike the Naive Algorithm, which keeps spending multiplication disregarding the existence of common
+Unlike the naive algorithm, which keeps spending multiplication disregarding the existence of common
 factors among the coefficients $s_i$, the optimized algorithm uses multiplication only if the new product formed is
 unique.

-Table 1 displays the multiplication cost of the Naive Algorithm together with other four algorithms.
-Full
+[Table 1](#verifiable-computation---application-2) displays the multiplication cost of the naive algorithm together with
-descriptions of these algorithms are given in the [Appendix](#appendix-a).
-These algorithms are simply referred to as
+other four algorithms.
+Full descriptions of these algorithms are given in the [Appendix](#appendix-a).
+These algorithms
-Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].
+are simply referred to as Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].

 <div align="center"><b>Table 1: Comparison of Multiplication Costs </b></div>